In addition to my teaching and scholarship activities, I organize and offer professional development sessions at Millersville University,

-The mission of Millersville University’s Center for Academic Excellence is to promote excellence in teaching and learning through the:
+I served as the Director of Millersville University’s Center for Academic Excellence from 2013-2020.
+The mission of the Center is to promote excellence in teaching and learning through the:

 The purpose of Camp IDEA is to develop or strengthen Millersville faculty members understanding of the pedagogical principles which support learner-centered instruction in an online environment, using primarily the University's learning management system, while incorporating a variety of technological tools.
 It is understood that the faculty who attend Camp IDEA, in addition to belonging to diverse fields of expertise, may have a wide range of experience with technology and online course design.
 As such, instruction focuses on the principles of course design which have been proven effective when applied to a course of any online amount- from technology assisted to fully online.